Andrew Meyer: College career

 Meyer redshirted his freshman year at UTEP, 2018, and then played 11 games as a reserve for the UTEP Miners football team in 2019.
 He started all eight games in the 2020 season at center while being named honorable mention All-Conference USA and to the Rimington Award watchlist, an award for best center nationally.
 He started 12 games in 2021, then 11 of 12 games in 2022 while being named honorable mention all-conference.
 Entering his senior year, 2023, he was named to the Rimington Award preseason watchlist.
 He started all 12 games in 2023 and concluded his collegiate career having started 43 of 54 games played.

 Professional career

 After going unselected in the 2024 NFL draft, Meyer signed with the Miami Dolphins as an undrafted free agent, with a contract including $75,000 guaranteed.
 He was also selected in the eighth round (62nd overall) of the 2024 UFL draft by the Michigan Panthers.
-He made the Dolphins' final roster.
+Meyer made the Dolphins' final roster, but did not make an appearance for the team during the regular season.

+On August 27, 2025, Meyer was placed on injured reserve due to a triceps injury.
+He was activated on December 27, ahead of the team's Week 17 matchup against the Tampa Bay Buccaneers.